sara-nl/griddocs/source/Pages/FAQ.rst

     1. Login to the UI  with X session enabled.
     2. Start the jGridstart tool on the UI (assuming that your current certificate is installed there): ``java -jar jgridstart-wrapper-XX.jar``
     3. Select ``Actions -> Renew`` from the menu bar.
     4. Generate a new request by verifying your details (name, surname, email, organisation).
-At this stage you will provide a new password for your new grid certificate - make sure you keep this safe!
+At this stage you will provide a new password for your new Grid certificate - make sure you keep this safe!
 Click "Next".
     5. Submit the request.
 This will create a new private ``userkey.pem`` file in your ``~/.globus`` directory.
 Click "Next".
     6. You will receive your new certificate within few days via email.
 Once received, follow the instructions to :ref:`install it on the UI <retrieve-dutchgrid>`.